Check out the Scholastic Summer Reading Challenge 2014 "Reading Under the Stars" star constellation guide!

 find as the bigger ones.

-What better way to celebrate sleeping under the stars (if you haven't yet, click here to register FREE for the Great American Backyard Campout, a fun-filled night right in your own back yard!) then to spend some time actually tracing the constellations in the night sky — it's a grand game of "Connect the Dots!"
+What better way to celebrate sleeping under the stars (if you haven't yet, click here to pledge to be part of the 2014 Great American Backyard Campout, a fun-filled night right in your own back yard!) then to spend some time actually tracing the constellations in the night sky — it's a grand game of "Connect the Dots!"

 On a piece of paper, draw all the different shapes you see in the night sky.
 Later, refer to a star guide and see if any of your sketches match the constellations listed on the page.

 You can also make your own constellation!
 Cover a sheet of paper with a random assortment of dots.
 See what shapes you and your child can find among the "stars" on the paper.
 Don't forget to give names to your constellations!
 Sometimes constellations come with old folk stories on how they came to appear on the sky.
 With your own constellations you've named - create a fun or silly story on how your special stars came to be.

 Does the sky look the same all night?
 Investigate this question with your child while camping out!

 What You Talk About